jeanbaptistemora/fluidattacks-universe2/CONTRIBUTING.md

         &&  source out/makes-dev-skims
         ```

-1. **Other tools**
+1. **Code editor**

-    - Code editor:

     We highly recommend you use Visual Studio Code because most of the team use it and works very well for our purpose

     You can install it with:
     `$ nix-env -i makes-dev-vscode -f /path/to/fluidattacks/product/repo`

-    - Others:
+1. **Others tools**:

     awscli, curl, kubectl, vim, python, nodejs, git, ghc, jq, etc

     You can install them with:
     `$ nix-env -i $tool_name`

     For example: `$ nix-env -i awscli`

 1. **Openining the environment**